 To make the procedure as pain-free as possible, a topical anaesthetic pre-numbing cream (lidocaine) is applied to the surface of the skin.
 This begins the numbing process.

-Once some superficial marks with the needle are made in the skin, we go on to use an additional anaesthetic on the area which provides further numbing.
+We also use a secondary anaesthetic on the area which provides further numbing.
 This is a quick acting gel that further relieves pain and/or swelling and can contain bleeding if there is any.
 It has 5% Lidocaine hydrochloride, 2% Tetracaine and 0.02% Epinephrine.

 Some people receiving scar camouflage micropigmentation don’t require any anaesthetic at all as they are able to tolerate the needle intrusion into the skin because the scarred area has already been de-sensitised.